 Social engineering was and still remains a dangerous threat to companies.
 But what is it that makes these social engineering attacks so successful?

 Social engineering has proven to be a very successful way for a cyber criminal to get inside an organisation.
-All it takes is one careless employee to give away sensitive data, then the criminal has instant access to a company’s sensitive data.
+All it takes is one careless employee to give away their credentials before the criminal has instant access to all of the company's sensitive data.

 Social engineering attacks come in many forms and can be performed anywhere where human interaction is involved.